 Do you drink decaffeinated coffee often?
 Are you suffering from heartburn or joint pains of late?
-If yes, then you probably are experiencing the side effects of decaf coffee.
+If yes, then you probably are experiencing the decaf coffee side effects.

 Yes, it might be a smart way to control your caffeine intake, but the number of health risks that comes with decaf coffee is surprising!
-To learn more, keep reading the article.
+To learn more about what is decaf coffee and why is decaf coffee bad for you, keep reading the article.